dotnet/aspire/src/Aspire.Hosting.Azure.AppConfiguration/README.md

                        .WithReference(appConfig);
 ```

-> NOTE: NOTE: Consider setting the name of your resource to something other than "config" or "appconfig".
+> NOTE: Consider setting the name of your resource to something other than "config" or "appconfig".
 Even though durnig deployment random suffix will be added it is still possible to get a name collision.

 ## Additional documentation